ytorg/Yotter/README.md

 # Self hosting

-If you want to set up a public server you should follow the instructions [HERE](#hosting-on-a-server)
+If you want to set up a public server you should follow the instructions [HERE](#hosting-on-a-server).
+The following instructions are for personal use only.

 ## Local